aalling93/Sentinel_1_python/README.md

  # Licence
 See License file.
 In short:

-1. Cite me in your work! something like: Kristian Aalling Sørensen, 2022, kaaso@space.dtu.dk
+1. Cite me in your work! something like:
+Kristian Aalling Sørensen (2020) sentinel_1_python [Source code]. https://github.com/aalling93/sentinel_1_python. email: kaaso@space.dtu.dk
 2. Get as many as possible to follow me on Github.
 You and your colleagues who use this at the very least.
 I am a like-hunter.
 3. Star this repository, conditioned to the same as above.
 4. Maybe write me an email or two, telling me how amazing job I did?